TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionConfiguration/Index.rst

 Every extension can feature an icon using an SVG, PNG or GIF file.
 The image should be stored in :file:`Resources/Public/Icons/`.

 It is recommended that you use an SVG file called :file:`Extension.svg`.
+The icon is displayed in the extension manager
+(:ref:`see Public directory <t3coreapi:extension-Resources-Public>`).

 .. _make-typoscript-available:
 .. _site_set: